gahingwoo/ezy_speech_translate/README.md

 **Problem:** Browser says "not supported"

 **Solution:**

 - Use Chrome or Edge (required for Web Speech API)
 - Allow microphone permissions
-- Check if running on HTTPS (required for production)
+- Check if running on HTTPS
 - Verify microphone is working in system settings

 ### No Audio Devices